miro-code/curve-game/README.md

-# CURVE FEVER
+# CURVE GAME

-## What is Curve Fever?
+## What is Curve Game?

-Curve Fever, in a nutshell, is a four player multiplayer game, where you steer a spaceship, build colored walls and win by crashing your enemies into said strucutres.
+Curve Game, in a nutshell, is a four player multiplayer game, where you steer a spaceship, build colored walls and win by crashing your enemies into said strucutres.
 All in all it is a game template that has a vast possibility for features, and thusly can be improved without end.

 ## How is it implemented and how do you run it?